Fahmy-Kadiri-akl/Akl-Demo/README.md

 - Create a DNS zome in GCP and have the domain_suffix available.

 ## Usage
+- Download the repo locally.
+There are two separate configs, the primary config is in the demo folder, the secondray is in the rotate folder
-- Download the repo locally
+- cd into the demo folder
 - terraform init
 - terraform apply